sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 ## Lab objectives
 In this lab, you will complete the following exercise:
 1. Exploring Microsoft Defender for Cloud
 2. Configure Security Policies
-3. Configure Azure inbuild policies definition for Microsoft Defender for cloud.
-4. Secure Score
+3. Secure Score
-5. Improving your Secure Posture
+4. Improving your Secure Posture
-6. Exploring Security Center and Security benchmark
+5. Exploring Security Center and Security benchmark

 # Task 1: Exploring Microsoft Defender for Cloud